edsu/congresseditors/README.md

 congresseditors is a bot that watches for edits to Wikipedia articles related to the US Congress and tweets them at [@congresseditors](http://twitter.com/congresseditors).
-The @congresseditors Twitter account was originally run by an [anon](http://github.com/edsu/anon), but it started getting enough custom functionality that it made sense to split it off into its own program.
+The @congresseditors Twitter account was originally run by an instance of [anon](http://github.com/edsu/anon), but it started getting enough custom functionality that it made sense to split it off into its own program.